Long service leave policy template

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and which employees it applies to.

 Policy statement

-State and territory legislation
+State & territory legislation

 Eligibility requirements

-Accrual of entitlements
+Accrual of entitlement

 Taking long service leave

-Process for requesting, approving and scheduling leave.
+The process for requesting, approving and scheduling leave.

 Payment calculations

-How long service leave pay is calculated.
+How long service leave pay is calculated, including the rate of pay.

 Pro-rata entitlements